Duraman3444/SmashClone/README.md

 ## 🧪 Testing

-### Single Player Testing
+### Local 2-Player Testing
 1. Open `http://localhost:3000` in your browser
-2. You should see your character (colored rectangle) on the stage
-3. Test movement with WASD/Arrow keys
+2. Click "Start Game" for 2-player local mode
+3. Player 1 uses WASD + Z, Player 2 uses IJKL + O
-4. Test jumping with Spacebar
+4. Test movement, attacks, and combat mechanics
-5. Test attacking with Z key

-### Multiplayer Testing
+### Online Multiplayer Testing
 1. Open multiple browser tabs/windows to `http://localhost:3000`
+2. Click "Online Multiplayer" in each tab
-2. Each tab represents a different player
+3. Each tab represents a different player
-3. Test that all players can see each other
+4. Test that all players can see each other and interact
-4. Test combat between players
-5. Test knockback and elimination mechanics

 ### Network Testing
 1. Test with slow network (Chrome DevTools > Network > Slow 3G)